 As they move on to topics in deductive reasoning, students learn to use a system of logic to draw conclusions from statements that are accepted as true.
 Students encounter a variety of classic problem types as they explore symbolic logic, truth tables, syllogisms, Venn diagrams, knights and knaves problems, and Euler circuits.
 Emphasis is placed on the importance of proving conclusions using valid arguments.

 Sample texts: Materials compiled by the instructor; a supplemental text such as The Number Devil, Enzensberger.

 In the field of robotics, computer science and engineering come together to create machines that can perform a variety of tasks from manufacturing microchips to exploring Mars.

 In this course, students develop familiarity with computer science concepts.
 For example, they explore topics such as algorithms, sequential control flow, and Boolean operators.
-Students also survey basic principles of mechanical engineering, such as simple machines and locomotion; and basic principles of electrical engineering, such as circuits and sensor feedback.
-Using LEGO® robotics equipment, they work together to construct, program, and test their robots in an object-oriented programming environment.
+Students also survey basic principles of physics and mechanical engineering, such as simple machines and locomotion, and basic principles of electrical engineering, such as circuits and sensor feedback.
+Using LEGO® robotics equipment, they work together to construct, program, and test their robots in a modern programming environment.

-For their culminating project, students design, build, and program robots to complete a complex task.
-The project demonstrates the basic computer science and engineering principles that underlie everything from the space shuttle to the average home toaster.
+With each project, students design, build, and program robots to complete a complex task, and reinforce a new concept.
+These projects demonstrate the basic computer science and engineering principles that underlie everything from the space shuttle to the average home toaster.
 Students gain a foundation in computer programming and engineering that will become increasingly important in the highly technical twenty-first century.

 Sample text: Materials compiled by the instructor.